Inheritors (comics): Spider-Verse

 Karn comes to Earth-3123 to kill the spider-totem of the reality where Aunt May was bitten by a radioactive spider and became Spider-Ma'am.
 She surrenders herself to keep her husband and nephew from harm.
 Karn is turned by Spider-Girl, Spider-UK, Spider-Punk, Spider-Man: India, and Spider-Woman of Earth-807128 against the Inheritors.

-After Black Widow of Earth-1610 and Kaine destroy the cloning facility on Earth-802, the Inheritors attack; Kaine arrives on Earth-001, transforms into a spider and impales Solus.

-The Spider-Men overpower the Inheritors with Karn's help.
-Morlun tries to attack Peter Parker of Earth-616, Peter teleports him to Earth-3145 and is rescued by Silk.
+After Black Widow of Earth-1610 and Kaine destroy the cloning facility on Earth-802, the Inheritors attack; Kaine arrives on Earth-001 and impales Solus.
+The Spider-Men then overpower the Inheritors with Karn's help.
+After the Master Weaver is killed, Karn takes his place.
+It is revealed that the Master Weaver was an alternate version of Karn, forming a temporal paradox.

-Following the Master Weaver's death, Karn takes his place as the Master Weaver.
-It was revealed as well that the Master Weaver was none other than Karn's temporal paradox self.
-When asked about if Morlun and the Inheritors would survive without Spider-Totems, he says that they are feeding on mutated spiders.